 Think of this for a moment: what you eat and how you eat is one of the very few things in life over which you have some control.
 When you’re young, say 35 or younger, your body will let you get away with some shenanigans.
 But after 35 years, your body may begin to ask for more careful, thoughtful attention.
 In Ayurveda, the ancient Indian knowledge of health and the body, there’s an aphorism that goes like this: without good diet, medicines are of no use.
 With good diet, medicines are of no need.
 The conclusion is easy to see.
 Even fast food companies are starting to change their ways as the food consciousness in the US rises.

 I understand how intensely personal our dietary preferences can be, how attached we can be to certain eating habits.
 Therefore I make no prescriptions in these words.
-I will say that cooking for yourself might create a fresh wave of appreciation in your life even for other aspects of your life.
+I will say that cooking for yourself might create a fresh wave of appreciation in your life for some other aspects of your life.
 At first, cooking may seem like an ordeal.
-But if you create a routine of it, you might actually enjoy the process.
+But if you make a routine of it, you might actually enjoy the process.
 That’s exactly what happened to me.
 And that surprised me, because New York almost beckons you to try its many restaurants.
-Many restaurants here are good, but at none of them can I order what I make in my kitchen.
+Many restaurants here are good, but at none of them can I enjoy what I make in my kitchen.

 I’m having some trouble adjusting to being without a daily job, But as lunchtime approaches and I start cooking, the cooking process definitely lifts me up.
 I feel energized when I cook because I’m doing something that nourishes me very directly.
 I enjoy going to the market and selecting the raw ingredients.
 I’ve started working at food coop nearby, the 4th Street Food Coop,